RasaHQ/tutorial-tf-pipeline/README.md

 > B: You are very welcome.
 Goodbye!
 ```

-In oder to keep the main focus on the usage of the new pipeline and to ensure that the tutorial is fully reproducible, we didn't use any custom actions or APIs here.
+In order to keep the main focus on the usage of the new pipeline and to ensure that the tutorial is fully reproducible, we didn't use any custom actions or APIs here.
 Instead, we would like to encourage you to take this code, build things on top of it and keep us posted on how it goes!

+## Versions of the software used in this tutorial:

+* Python 3.6
+* Rasa NLU 0.12.3
+* Rasa Core 0.9.3

-Useful resources:
+## Useful resources:
+* [Rasa NLU installation](https://nlu.rasa.com/installation.html) - guidelines on how to install Rasa NLU.
+* [Rasa Core installation] (https://core.rasa.com/installation.html) - guidelines on how to install Rasa Core.
-* [Supervised Word Vectors from Scratch in Rasa NLU](https://medium.com/rasa-blog/supervised-word-vectors-from-scratch-in-rasa-nlu-6daf794efcd8) - Rasa blogpost on the new Tensorflow pipeline
+* [Supervised Word Vectors from Scratch in Rasa NLU](https://medium.com/rasa-blog/supervised-word-vectors-from-scratch-in-rasa-nlu-6daf794efcd8) - Rasa blogpost on the new Tensorflow pipeline.
 * [Docs: Preprocessing Pipeline](https://nlu.rasa.com/pipeline.html) - Official Rasa documentation on preprocessing pipelines.
 * [RasaNLU Gitter](https://gitter.im/RasaHQ/rasa_nlu) and [RasaCore Gitter](https://gitter.im/RasaHQ/rasa_core) - Places where Rasa community hangs out.